How To Create A Tablescape Your Dinner Guests Will Never Forget

 Prioritize Functionality

-“Nothing on the table should distract you from the main event: the people and the food,” says Masarin, the woman behind buzzy non-alcoholic spirits brand Ghia.
+“Nothing on the table should distract you from the main event: the people and the food,” says Masarin.
 “You don’t want super high candles or tall flower arrangements if they’re going to keep you from seeing and speaking with everyone at the table.”

 On that note, she recommends straying from anything that’s too precious — a silk tablecloth, for instance — for fear that such a thing might co-opt your attention.
 Ideally, you’re focusing on the conversation at hand — and not the rings of wine settling into your table covering.
 “In my opinion, the messier the table is after dinner,” she says, “the more fun the party probably was.”